 Wide-bladed weed grasses can be grouped into two categories: annuals and perennials.
-Annual weeds sprout, grow, and die every year.
+Annual weeds (like crabgrass) sprout, grow, and die every year.
 In the spring and summer, their seeds begin to grow; in the winter, annual weeds die off.

 Perennial wide-bladed grasses live year-round.
 Like Kentucky bluegrass lawns, perennial weeds actively grow every spring and go dormant every winter.
-If you see a wide-bladed grass in your lawn during winter and early spring, it is a perennial-type weed grass like tall fescue, quack grass, or orchard grass.
+If you see a wide-bladed grass in your lawn during winter and early spring, it is a perennial-type weed grass like tall fescue, quack grass, or orchard grass (NOT crabgrass).